-Surrounding the cathedral are spacious plazas perfect for strolling, getting a bite to eat, people watching, or enjoying the many artisans that set up shop here.
-Don’t hurry through!
-Slow down your pace, and enjoy the culture and history of Guadalajara.
+After a visit to the cathedral, these spacious plazas are perfect for strolling, getting a bite to eat, people watching, and enjoying the many artisans that set up shop there.
+Don’t hurry though!
+Slow your pace down and enjoy the culture, history, and atmosphere of Guadalajara.